Diego-FloresG/Data-Mining/Unit_4/Evaluation/README.md

 ```

 Using the elbow method to find the optimal number of groups to use in the kmean model.
+To reduce repetition and better legibility we make all this process into a function
 ```r
 TEM <- function(dataset){
   set.seed(6)